30 Realistic Food Art Pieces by Steven Tang That Will Trick Your Eyes

 #3

-Steven Tang gave us a behind-the-scenes look at his creative process for making ultra-realistic food art.
-It all begins with creating his own custom reference images.
-“I start by sketching out the composition,” he explains, “then I either take photos of real dishes at restaurants or arrange fresh ingredients in my studio.”
+Steven Tang gave us a cool behind-the-scenes peek into how he creates his ultra-realistic food artwork.
+It Steven Tang gave us a behind-the-scenes look at how he creates his crazy realistic food art drawings.
+It all starts with building his own custom reference photos.
+“I usually begin by sketching out the layout,” he says.
+“Then I either take photos of real food at restaurants or set up fresh ingredients in my studio to get the shot I want.”

 #4